-Family & Matrimonial Lawyer Serving the Greater Buffalo, NY Area!
+Family & Matrimonial Lawyer in the Greater Buffalo, NY Area

 Marriage is not something you should take lightly.
 There are important elements to take care of before you say, “I do”, and hard decisions to make if it doesn’t work out.
 At Tronolone & Surgalla, P.C. we help couples and families with their family law and matrimonial law needs or issues.
 We can help you and your soon-to-be spouse put together prenuptial agreements that address many different issues such as, each other’s right to control property, distribution of assets and debts during the marriage, clarifying financial rights, and other matters.